biscuit-auth/website/content/docs/guides/revocation.md

 ### Queue based systems

-When we want a more dynamic solution, where revocation spreads as soon as possible, we should instead rely on a queue based system, like RabbitMQ or Kafka, or even simpler with Server Sent Events or WebSockets.
+When we want a more dynamic solution, where revocation spreads as soon as possible, we should instead rely on a queue based system like RabbitMQ or Kafka, or even simpler with Server Sent Events or WebSockets.
 In this architecture, every service subscribes on a queue on startup, and receive newly revoked tokens as they are published.

 This is the safest solution, as tokens are revoked everywhere as quickly as possible.
-It is also more complex to deploy because it needs a queueing system that must be monitored, scaled, etc.
+It is also more complex to deploy because it needs a queueing system that must be monitored, scaled, etc. And every service must then integrate the client to connect to that queue.

-How to use it will depend on the kind of queue provided by your system.
+Its usage will depend on the kind of queue provided by your system.
 With durable queues, a new service would read all of the messages from the beginning, then receive a new message for a new revoked token.
 If the service disconnects or restarts, it could reuse a saved local state and an offset in this queue to avoid reading everything again.
 This requires regular maintenance on